-The Board has entered the final year of the three-year CME cycle and has begun sending out numerous reminders via our newsletter of the December 31, 2023, deadline.
+The Board completed its final year of the three-year CME cycle and sent out numerous reminders via our newsletter of the December 31, 2023, deadline.
 Continuing medication education is a valuable tool utilized by the Board to demonstrate a physician's personal competency.
 According to 201 KAR 9:310, all physicians maintaining a current Kentucky medical/osteopathic license are required to complete sixty (60) hours of CME every three (3) year cycle, with thirty (30) hours being certified in AMA or AOA Category I by an organization accredited by the Accreditation Council on Continuing Medical Education (CME).
-The current CME cycle ends on December 31, 2023.